-There is a specific set of sounds used in Japanese.
+There is a specific set of sounds used in Japanese speech.
 Each is either a vowel sound, or a combination of a consonant and vowel, or the sound of the letter n.

 The good news is any given sound is always said the sane way.
-No "I read the book, now you read the book" in Japanese.
+There is no “I read the book, now you read the book” in Japanese.
 See the spelling in kana and you can pronounce it.

 There are five vowels in the Japanese language.
 They are:

 Where it says “rhymes with”, you could add “always”.
 Each of the sounds is said the same way every time.
 And each has the same length when speaking.

 Vowels can be short or long.
 Consider the words oki and ookii.
 In the first case, the sound of o and i are short.
 If you spoke oki with a metronome, it would take a count of two – o and ki.

 But ookii would take a count of four (two for o, one for ki, one for the final i).

 These are totally different words – oki means several different things – one is embers – while ookii means big.
 Yet the only difference is in their pronunciation – the length of the vowels.

 Long vowels are said smoothly, that is, you don’t say o o, you say o- as one sound but held longer.
 Think of oh and ooh, but with the same sound.

 A long vowel is displayed in various ways.
 With hira gana, the vowel is written two times: いい (ii).
 The character o is usually written as おう (ou).
 With kata kana, a long vowel is followed by a dash: オー (oー).
 And with Romaji, it is usually written with a bar over each long vowel (o).